westpoint-robotics/usma_ardrone/optitrack_controller/README.md

 	roslaunch optitrack_controller vrpn.launch

 'rostopic list' should populate with the rigid bodies in the optitrack field of view.
 If you do not see rigid bodies on the 'rostopic list' output, check to make sure that the optitrack software is registering the rigid bodies in its software.  sometimes the too many reflective markers are out of view of the optitrack cameras.
-Try moving the drone around until it is seen by the cameras. 'ctrl-c' to close the vrpn server.
+Try moving the drone around until it is seen by the cameras. 'ctrl-c' to close the vrpn server. -->

+The AR.Drone should automatically connect to the linksys router, but it takes about 30-60 seconds.
+After that, to test whether the ardrone is connected to the same network:

+	ping 192.168.0.25

-To run the face tracking demo, the following command file will launch the control and tracking nodes for the ardrone
+If the ping is successful, everything should be configured to work. **To run the face tracking demo**, the following command file will launch the control and tracking nodes for the ardrone

 	roslaunch optitrack_controller track_face.launch network:=linksys